 You will then be able to uncover deeper concepts and connections in the Bible.

-The concepts I am about to express in this article will cause cognitive dissonance in Christians as well as the Kemetic knowledge community that has looked at this information and taken the ideas as literal and historical people.
+The concepts I am about to express in this article will cause cognitive dissonance in Christians as well as anyone in the Kemetic knowledge community that has looked at this information and taken the Neters as literal and historical personages.

 So let’s take a look at the ancient Kemetic principle called Heru/Horus.